Chin Injeti: Solo career

-Songwriting and Production
+Songwriting and production

 Injeti's production career began with Bass is Base's debut album First Impressions for the Bottom Jigglers.
 He went on to produce Ridley Bent's debut album, Blam!, developing a sound described as "Hick-Hop".
 He continued working with other artists, including Esthero, Kinnie Starr, Bedouin Soundclash, The Canadian Tenors and Mad Child, and composed "Ansomnia" with Zaki Ibrahim for the soundtrack for Tyler Perry's film For Colored Girls.

 In 2008, Injeti began collaborating with multi-platinum, Grammy Award-winning producer DJ Khalil.
-Together they have written and produced a number of commercially successful records, including "Fear" from Drake's So Far Gone 50 Cent's "Could've Been You" (ft.
-R. Kelly) from Before I Self Destruct, Clipse's "Kinda Like A Big Deal" (feat.
-Kanye West) from Til the Casket Drops and "Can You Do This" from Aloe Blacc's Grammy-nominated album Lift Your Spirit.
+Together they have written and produced a number of commercially successful records, including "Fear" from Drake's So Far Gone, 50 Cent's "Could've Been You" (featuring R. Kelly) from Before I Self Destruct, Clipse's "Kinda Like A Big Deal" (featuring Kanye West) from Til the Casket Drops, as well as "Can You Do This" from Aloe Blacc's Grammy-nominated album Lift Your Spirit.

 Along with DJ Khalil, Erik Alcock and Liz Rodrigues, Injeti formed the production team known as The New Royales.
-The group has worked with a number of major artists, including writing and producing tracks for Eminem on Recovery, The Marshall Mathers LP 2, and the Southpaw soundtrack, and for P!nk on the Grammy-nominated album The Truth About Love.
+The group has worked with a number of major artists, including writing and producing tracks for Eminem on Recovery, The Marshall Mathers LP 2, and the Southpaw soundtrack, and for Pink on the Grammy-nominated album The Truth About Love.

 Injeti's work has won 3 Grammy Awards: Best Rap Album for Eminem's Recovery and The Marshall Mathers LP 2, and Best Gospel Album for Lecrae's Gravity.